malexanderlim/notion-second-brain/TECHNICAL_LEARNINGS.md

 ## 8. Vercel Monorepo Deployment Learnings (Frontend + Python Backend)

 Deploying a monorepo with a Vite frontend (in `frontend/`) and a Python FastAPI backend (in `backend/`) to Vercel presented significant challenges, primarily around build configuration, path aliasing for the frontend, and Vercel's output directory expectations.
+This was further impacted by the migration to Google Cloud Storage (GCS) for backend data artifacts, which ultimately simplified parts of the Vercel deployment by reducing reliance on Vercel's build environment for data persistence.

 *   **`.gitignore` is Critical:**
     *   **Issue:** An overly broad rule (`lib/`) in the root `.gitignore` unintentionally excluded the `frontend/src/lib/` directory (containing `utils.ts`) from Git tracking.
 This led to `ENOENT: no such file or directory` errors during Vercel's `vite build` step, as the aliased module (`@/lib/utils`) was correctly resolved to a path, but the file itself was not present in the build environment.